Erris

 Erris is a barony in northwestern County Mayo in Ireland consisting of over 230452 acre, much of which is mountainous blanket bog.
 It has extensive sea coasts along its west and north boundaries.
 The main towns are Belmullet and Bangor Erris.
 The name Erris derives from the Irish 'Iar Ros' meaning 'western promontory'.
 The full name is the Iorrais Domnann, after the Fir Bolg tribe, the Fir Domnann.
 To its north is the wild Atlantic Ocean and the bays of Broadhaven and Sruth Fada Conn and to its west is Blacksod Bay.
 Its main promontories are the Doohoma Peninsula, Mullet Peninsula, Erris Head, the Dún Chiortáin and Dún Chaocháin peninsulas and Benwee Head.

 There are five Catholic parishes in Erris: Kilcommon, Kilmore, Kiltane, Belmullet and Ballycroy.

 Gaeltacht

-Parts of Erris are in a Gaeltacht area, with first-language speakers of Irish in the following areas of the barony: An Fál Mór, Tamhaiin na hUltaí, Glais, Eachléim, Tearmann, Tránn, An Mullach Rua, Cartúr, An Baile Úr, Cill Ghallagáin, Corrán Buí, Ceathrú na gCloch, Port a' Chluaidh, Ros Dumhach and Ceathrú Thaidhg.
+Parts of Erris are in a Gaeltacht area, with first-language speakers of Irish in the following areas of the barony: An Fál Mór, Tamhaiin na hUltaí, Glais, Eachléim, Tearmann, Tránn, An Mullach Rua, Cartúr, An Baile Úr, Cill Ghallagáin, An Corrán Buí, Ceathrú na gCloch, Port a' Chluaidh, Ros Dumhach and Ceathrú Thaidhg.
 The area with the most Irish speakers is Ceathrú Thaidhg.
 There are between 3,500-5,000 native Irish speakers in Erris.